DOTA: Distributional Test-Time Adaptation of Vision-Language Models: Method

 \section{Method}

-\subsection{Zero-Shot Classification with prompt}
+\subsection{Zero-Shot Classification with Prompt}

-\paragraph{Zero-shot classification.} During the pre-training stage, CLIP\footnote{While this paper primarily focuses on CLIP, our approach is also applicable to other similar models.} trains its image and text encoders using large-scale image-text pairs.
+\textbf{Zero-shot classification.} During the pre-training stage, CLIP\footnote{\cta is also applicable to other similar models.} trains its image and text encoders using large-scale image-text pairs.
 This is achieved by maximizing the cosine similarity between the image and text embeddings through contrastive loss.
 Unlike traditional classifiers trained on closed-set labels, CLIP leverages open-set semantic information in the image-text pairs to learn a broader range of visual concepts.
 Consequently, during the test stage, CLIP can perform zero-shot classification without additional training.
 Specifically, given a test sample \( \boldsymbol{x} \) for \( K \)-class classification, where \( \boldsymbol{x} \) represents the image embedding obtained from the image encoder, the corresponding zero-shot prediction probability $P^{\texttt{zs}}_{k}$ for class $k$ is calculated as:

 where $\texttt{zs}$ refers to \textbf{\texttt{z}}ero-\textbf{\texttt{s}}hot. \( \boldsymbol{w}_k \) is the classification weight for class \( k \), obtained by encoding the corresponding prompt, e.g., “a photo of \{class\}”, with the class token replaced by the specific category name. \( \tau \) is the learned temperature parameter in CLIP, and $\cos(\cdot, \cdot)$ denotes the cosine similarity.
 The above classification process can be understood as comparing the obtained image embedding with the text prompt and selecting the most similar category as the final decision.